espruino/EspruinoDocs/boards/Jolt.js.md

 While we have tried to make Jolt.js as hardy as possible, there are limits to how tough we can make it while also allowing it to run off a wide voltage range with a low power consumption.

-* Wiring a battery backwards to Jolt.js's terminals will destroy it instantly.
+* Wiring a battery backwards to Jolt.js's terminals will destroy it.
-* Powering Jolt.js with more than 18v will destroy it instantly (18v power tool batteries are more than 18v)
+* Powering Jolt.js with more than 18v will destroy it (18v power tool batteries are more than 18v)
 * The Qwiic connectors are only designed for 3.3v, so connections to these should be kept separate from the Terminal block.

+**We cannot offer warranty for a Jolt.js that has been wired up backwards or powered with too high a voltage**

 We'd recommend some safety precautions: